WOW, look at this... Thank you Mrs Planck!

 Cereal bars (these are difficult to police due to so many different varieties)

 Anything heavily processed such as winders, fruit jellies - with high sugar content.

 We have also noticed that chocolate bars and sweets are in some lunch boxes and again as part of 'Healthy Schools' we would ask that you keep them at home for after school or for a treat.

-Just a reminder, water bottles in the classroom should only contain water.
-You may wish to send your child in with a cartoon or a bottle with squash in for lunchtime.
+Just a reminder, water bottles in the classroom should contain water or weak squash.
+You may also wish to send your child in with a carton or a bottle with squash in for lunchtime.

 Sitting One: Reception and Year One